Calculate NCA Parameters and Fit Model to PK/PD Data Using SimBiology Model Analyzer App

 Another way to assess the quality of fit results is to compute 95% confidence intervals for the estimated parameters and model predictions — that is, model simulation results using the estimated parameters.
 This step requires Statistics and Machine Learning Toolbox™.

-Return to the fit program.
-Click the (+) icon at the upper left and select
+Click the Program2 tab.
+Click the green (+) icon at the upper left and select

-confidence level.
-Click the Run this program step button to compute
+95%confidence level.
+Click the Run this program step button to compute confidence intervals.

 Once completed, the results are stored as parameterCI and predictionCI in the LastRun folder of the program. parameterCI contains 95% confidence intervals for the estimated parameters. predictionCI contains 95% confidence intervals for the model predictions.